The Safe Space Struggle: How Attachment, Hormones, and Brain Science Shape Parenting

 There’s a biological truth that often gets overlooked in parenting debates: becoming a mother rewires the brain.

 Studies show that postpartum women demonstrate increased neural activity in areas of the brain responsible for empathy and emotional processing, including the middle and posterior cingulate cortex, especially in response to their baby’s cries.
-This isn't just sweet sentiment.
+This isn't just a sweet sentiment.
 It’s neuroscience.

 These changes help mothers be more attuned to their baby's needs, but also make it much harder to ignore distress, even when their head tells them it's necessary (e.g., not giving in to whining or saying no to another cookie).